WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-azureml-guide-reference.md

 The first step is to connect to Wallaroo through the Wallaroo client.

 This is accomplished using the `wallaroo.Client(api_endpoint, auth_endpoint, auth_type command)` command that connects to the Wallaroo instance services.
-For more information on the DNS names of Wallaroo services, see the [DNS Integration Guide](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-dns-guide/).

 The `Client` method takes the following parameters:

 * **api_endpoint** (*String*): The URL to the Wallaroo instance API service.
 * **auth_endpoint** (*String*): The URL to the Wallaroo instance Keycloak service.
 * **auth_type command** (*String*): The authorization type.
 In this case, `SSO`.

+The URLs are based on the Wallaroo Prefix and Wallaroo Suffix for the Wallaroo instance.
+For more information, see the [DNS Integration Guide](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-dns-guide/).
+In the example below, replace "YOUR PREFIX" and "YOUR SUFFIX" with the Wallaroo Prefix and Suffix, respectively.

 Once run, the `wallaroo.Client` command provides a URL to grant the SDK permission to your specific Wallaroo environment.
 When displayed, enter the URL into a browser and confirm permissions.
 Depending on the configuration of the Wallaroo instance, the user will either be presented with a login request to the Wallaroo instance or be authenticated through a broker such as Google, Github, etc.  To use the broker, select it from the list under the username/password login forms.
 For more information on Wallaroo authentication configurations, see the [Wallaroo Authentication Configuration Guides](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-sso-authentication/).